Alakh11/BizzTrack111/PROJECT_REPORT.md

-# InvoiceFlow - Detailed Project Report
+# BizzTrack - Detailed Report

 ## Overview
-InvoiceFlow is a comprehensive financial management system designed for small businesses, freelancers, and entrepreneurs.
+BizzTrack is a comprehensive financial management system designed for small businesses, freelancers, and entrepreneurs.
 The application streamlines invoicing, expense tracking, client management, and financial reporting into a single unified platform.

 ## Technical Architecture